feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ## Providing Configs

-The integrator can provide config objects for Feature Services and Feature Apps, associated by their respective IDs, via the `FeatureServiceRegistry` and `FeatureAppManager`:
+The integrator can provide config objects for Feature Services and Feature Apps, associated with their respective IDs, via the `FeatureServiceRegistry` and `FeatureAppManager`:

 ```js